heewa/bento/README.md

 ## Quickstart

-You can either run things as quick, temporary service: `bento run mongod`, which will run Mongo DB in the background, or you can keep saves services in a simple yaml file, `~/.bento/services.yml`:
+You can either run things as quick, temporary service: `bento run-once mongod`, which will run Mongo DB in the background, or you can keep saves services in a simple yaml file, `~/.bento/services.yml`:

 ```yaml
 - name: Mongo